 2. Gather Information at the Scene

 Take the names and car insurance from any of the drivers involved in the accident.
 If the other drivers do not have car insurance, ask for their contact information.
 If there are any witnesses to the accident, obtain their contact information as well.
 A bystander or vehicle passenger can serve as a witness.
 Take pictures of the accident scene if you are able to.
 This can help greatly with evidence collection in your settlement.
 Try to captures as much as you can of the collision and the surrounding area: traffic signs, landmarks, debris, vehicle damage, skid marks, license plates and injuries.
 It may also be helpful to record the time, weather and traffic conditions present at the time of the accident.
+Take note of any cameras on the scene that may have captured your auto accident.

 3. Document Your Injuries by Seeing a Doctor Immediately